 Swedish soprano Julia Sporsén heads the cast as Hannah Glawari, with baritone Alex Otterburn, very droll as Pluto in English National Opera's Orpheus and Eurydice, sings Danilo.
 Alison Langer, who made a big impression on OHP audiences in 2019 with a trouser role in the five-star Un Ballo in Maschera, sings Valencienne, and the comic actor and bass-baritone John Savournin is Baron Zeta.

 John Andrews conducts the City of London Sinfonia and all-important Opera Holland Park Chorus.
 Direction is by Christopher Luscombe with design by Simon Higlett, lighting by Mark Jonathan and choreography by Ewan Jones.

 With translation and adaptation by Kit Hesketh Harvey and Giles Havergal, an evening of welcome frivolity is guaranteed.

-The Merry Widow is sung in German with English surtitles.
+The Merry Widow is sung in English with English surtitles.
 Performances are on 18, 22, 24, 28, 30 July; 1 Aug.
 General booking opens 10AM Wed 26 Feb

 |What||The Merry Widow, Opera Holland Park|